ramok0/FortniteLauncher/README.md

 ## ⚠️ This is still in developpment, its not even a minimal viable product yet

-## FortniteLauncher is a third party launcher for Forntite
+## FortniteLauncher is a third party launcher for Fortnite

 ### Features :